-The Country Crock plant butter sticks don’t have soy in them (they may contain soy), but the Country Crock Plant Butter tubs do have soy in them.
+The Country Crock plant butter sticks don’t have soybean oil in them (they may contain soy), but the Country Crock Plant Butter tubs do have soy in them.
 So if you have soy allergies, read the labels on those before buying.
 Earth Balance Soy Free is another great option as well!

 How to make gluten free buttermilk pancakes

 In our recipe for gluten free buttermilk pancakes, there are no eggs or dairy, so we don’t use real buttermilk.
 Instead, we create our own “buttermilk” using dairy free milk and apple cider vinegar.
 Pretty easy!